Jewels in the Crown

 Gift from Omar S. Pound ’51

 Ezra Pound, Class of 1905, is famous for his modernist poetry and infamous for his politics.
 Pound left America for Europe in 1908, first living in London, then leaving England in disillusionment after the tremendous casualties of World War I. He came to embrace Italian culture, including Benito Mussolini’s fascism.
 Pound made radio propaganda broadcasts during World War II that criticized the United States, leading to his arrest for treason after Mussolini’s defeat in 1945.
-This photograph was taken at his internment.

 When he was arrested, Pound grabbed this one-volume edition of The Four Books of Confucian thought and a small Chinese-English dictionary and put them in his pocket.
 Pound’s work had long been influenced by the clarity and rigor of Chinese and Japanese poetry.
 He removed several Chinese characters from The Four Books to place in the Pisan Cantos, which he began writing while imprisoned.
 The Pisan Cantos were, in part, a meditation on Confucianism, and Pound believed the characters provided a better expression of Confucian ideals than he could approximate with the English alphabet.